vectorsigmaissomewhere/Django-Projects-/Some Django Concepts/ORM/item 1 querysetapi.md

 exclude(**kwargs) - It returns a new QuerySet containing objects that do not match the given lookup parameters.
 Example: Student.objects.exclude(marks=70)

+order_by(*fields) - It orders the fields.
+- 'field' - Asc order
+- '-field' - Desc order
+- '?' - Randomly
 ```